Self-experimentation in medicine: Snake venom

 Tim Friede created his own vaccine against snakebite using pure venom injections from all four species of mambas, and four cobra species to achieve high immunity.
 He also survived anaphylactic shock six times during the development of his vaccine.
 Others have also injected venom to create immunity to snake venom: Bill Haast, Harold Mierkey, Ray Hunter, Joel La Rocque, Herschel Flowers, Martin Crimmins, and Charles Tanner.

 Tetrachloroethylene and carbon tetrachloride

 In 1921, Maurice Crowther Hall ingested carbon tetrachloride to test its safety with a view to its possible use as a treatment for hookworm.
 Hall reported mild side effects.
 Carbon tetrachloride has since been found to cause acute liver failure.
-In 1925, Hall ingested tetrachloroethylene (once the most common dry cleaning fluid) for the same purpose.
+In 1925, Hall ingested tetrachloroethylene (the most common dry cleaning fluid) for the same purpose.

 Radioactive materials and isotopes

 Gary Earl Leinbach, in 1972, swallowed radioactive iodine and a knife in a tube for a biopsy.
 Leinbach was investigating a new way of diagnosing steatorrhea.

 Kenneth Gordon Scott, in 1949, inhaled aerosols of plutonium and uranium.